NVIDIA/JAX-Toolbox/docs/triage-tool.md

 individual commit of JAX or XLA.
 It takes as input a command that returns an error (non-zero) code when run in "recent" containers, but which returns a success (zero) code when run in some "older" container.
+The command must be executable within the containers, *i.e.* it cannot refer to files that only exist on the host system.

 The tool follows a three-step process:
   1. A container-level search backwards from the "recent" container where the test is